 You are covered by the PHASE insurance for the time you spend volunteering with us but if you plan to holiday before/after you will not be covered for that.

 Do I need to be a registered GP?

 In general, we are looking for experienced GPs, ideally with GP training experience.
-We make the assumption that GMC registration and annual appraisal are reasonable guarantee that you are professionally sound.
+We make the assumption that GMC registration and an annual appraisal are a reasonable guarantee that you are professionally sound.

-If you have given up your license to practice and / or are not on a performers’ list anymore, this will not stop you from volunteering with PHASE in Nepal (you will not be providing clinical care), but we will then contact your professional references.
+If you have given up your license to practice and/or are not on a performers’ list anymore, this will not stop you from mentoring with PHASE in Nepal (you will not be providing clinical care), but we will then contact your professional references.

-Yes, we like GPs to arrive on the same day, it saves us on pick up costs and it helps people to feel more comfortable.
+Yes, we like GPs to arrive on the same day, it saves ‘pick up’ costs and it helps people to feel more comfortable.
 It also means that we can do your orientation at the same time.